Fish Oil Emails and Questions

 Stirring the pot

-Oh, speaking of Dr. Oz, a low-fat diet that’s high in whole grains is not the way to go if you have high triglycerides.
+Oh, speaking of Oz, a low-fat diet that’s high in whole grains is not the way to go if you have high triglycerides.

 Be sure to stay away from Omega-6-rich corn oil, soybean oil, vegetable oils, sunflower and safflower oils.